610 Bronson Avenue

 About Help Lesotho:

-Founded in 2004, Help Lesotho works to fight gender inequity, promote education, and prevent HIV transmission across Lesotho.
+Founded in 2004, Help Lesotho works to fight gender-based inequality and violence, promote education, and prevent HIV transmission across Lesotho.
 The charity’s head office is in Ottawa.
-Help Lesotho states that one in four people in Lesotho is HIV-positive and that half of Lesotho’s population lives in poverty.
-Additionally, it reports that 86% of women and girls report experiences of gender-based violence, with one in three girls experiencing physical violence in their childhood.
+Help Lesotho states that nearly one in four people in Lesotho are HIV positive and that half of Lesotho’s population lives in poverty.
+The charity reports that 86% of women and girls report experiences of gender-based violence.
+The charity states that Lesotho has the world’s highest suicide rate, as of February 2024.

-Help Lesotho states that it delivers 22 life skills and psychosocial support programs to vulnerable people.
-It lists 12 programs on its website: Grandmother Program, Young Mother Program, Herd Boy Program, Child Sponsorship, Schools Helping Schools, Leaders-in-Training, Leadership Centres, Computer and Life Skills, GIRL4ce, Pearl Program, Guys4Good, and Youth Employment Training.
-The charity does not provide a breakdown of spending by program.
-However, it reports that 55% of expenses were on youth, 19% was on children, 11% was on young mothers, 10% was on grandmothers, and 5% was on herd boys.
-In F2022, the charity reported that it reached 24,228 people directly through its programs and 16,833 people indirectly.
+Help Lesotho states that it runs 22 life skills and psychosocial support programs for vulnerable and at-risk people.
+It lists twelve programs on its website: Grandmother Program, Young Mother Program, Herd Boy Program, Child Sponsorship, Schools Helping Schools, Leaders-in-Training, Leadership Centres, Computer and Life Skills, GIRL4ce, Pearl Program, Guys4Good, and Youth Employment Training.
+The charity does not report a breakdown of spending by program.

 My anchor